BU-ISCIII/relecov-platform-clean/.github/CONTRIBUTING.md

-# Patho-webcore: Contributing Guidelines
+# pathoweb-core: Contributing Guidelines

-Thank you for considering contributing to the Patho-webcore project!
+Thank you for considering contributing to the pathoweb-core project!
 Below, you'll find an outline of how to contribute effectively to our project.
 Please read through these guidelines before starting.

 ## Contribution workflow
 <!-- Add details about the workflow for contributing, such as creating issues, branching conventions, submitting pull requests, and the review process. -->